Database Interface

 To add a new DBMS the following interfaces must be implemented:

-Include the methods that should be used by the rest of the KubeArchive application.
-Encapsulates the business logic related to the different read/write database operations: QueryResources, WriteResources, WriteUrls, QueryLogUrls, etc.
+Include the methods that should be used by KubeArchive API.
+Encapsulates the business logic related to the different read database operations: QueryResources, QueryLogUrls, etc.

 DBCreator